Have you ever considered how much power people’s eyes have?

 And so we hide from each other like Adam and Eve did after their sin.

 We pose, posture, and pretend.
 We draw attention to our strengths to divert eyes from our weaknesses.
-We wear makeup and new clothes and cars and smiles and jobs and kids and ministry and sacrifice and likes and follows—whatever fig leaves we can find to try to cover our shame from others and ourselves.
+We wear makeup and new clothes and cars and smiles and jobs and kids and ministry and sacrifice and likes and follows as fig leaves to try to cover our shame from others and ourselves.
 (I would guess that much of the fitness industry is actually driven by people hoping pounds lost or muscle mass gained will clothe them adequately.)

-I believe the healing place can be found before the eyes of Jesus—eyes described by John the Seer as “like a flame of fire” (Revelation 1:14).
+By standing before the eyes of Jesus.
+We bring ourselves before the eyes described by John the Seer as “like a flame of fire” (Revelation 1:14).
 There is no hiding before Him, and only one way to stand (or kneel, or fall) in His presence: Exposed.

 In mercy, He speaks, “Fear not…” (Revelation 1:17).